LGBTQ history of the Olympic and Paralympic Games: Nazi Olympics

 Cultural superiority was also supposed to be on display at the 1936 Games, and also prominently involved LGBT+ Germans; artists other than Breker were encouraged by the Nazis to exhibit and compete for Nazi German glory.
 The famed dancers and choreographers Harald Kreutzberg, gay and androgynous, and Mary Wigman, probably bisexual, were the main architects of the showcase, which was run as a demonstration event.
 After the Games, Wigman was also labelled Degenerate.

 At the 1936 Games, there were several noted incidents of sex verification among athletes in women's events.
 It was rudimentary, did not result in exclusions, and may have been biased; Helen Stephens said that, after she and Stella Walsh were both accused of being men, Hitler grabbed at her to confirm she was biologically female.
-It is not known if Walsh was similarly checked, but an autopsy would show that Walsh had intersex characteristics, as did German athlete Heinrich Ratjen (competing as Dora Ratjen); Stephens and Walsh won medals, while Ratjen did not.
+It is not known if Walsh was similarly checked, but a later autopsy would show that Walsh had intersex characteristics, as did German athlete Heinrich Ratjen (competing as Dora Ratjen); Stephens and Walsh won medals, while Ratjen did not.
 Ratjen, who competed as female but identified as male, was later banned from sport by his country, though also claimed he had been made to compete as female so that Nazi Germany had a better chance of winning.

 1948–1996

 Post-war period

 In 1948, the last artistic events were contested, and the last contemporaneously out Olympian would be seen until 1984.
 Mirroring society and the sporting world at large, the later decades of the 20th century saw significant homophobia as well as lack of sexual education; it has been reported that between 1950 and 1990, "many gay individuals ... thought they were the only gay person in the world," which was also true among male Olympians.
-While in some countries, civil rights movements campaigned for LGBT+ equality throughout this period, some with scientific backing, homosexuality was still considered an outlier; there were some successes in the 1970s, including homosexuality being no longer listed as an illness by the American Psychological Association in 1973.
-However, the 1976 Summer Olympics held in Canada saw a programme called "ville propre" be enforced, with police raiding gay bars and other known homosexual hang-outs, enforcing conservatism.
+While homosexuality was no longer listed as an illness by the American Psychological Association from 1973, and activism emerged, there was widespread discrimination.
+The 1976 Summer Olympics held in Canada saw a programme called "ville propre", with police raiding gay bars and other known homosexual hang-outs, enforcing conservatism.